How to handle exam results anxiety and stress

 Know that failing an exam does not make you a failure

-Remember, if you fail an exam you are not a failure - you are still a good person, just a good person who failed an exam.
-Usually exam failure only means you have to repeat, so there's a delay of plans, which is not the end of the world.
-Or it may lead to you changing your plans to get to where you want to go by following a different path.
+Remember, if you fail an exam, you are not a failure - you are still a good person, just a good person who failed an exam.
+Usually, failing an exam only means you have to repeat, and you'll have plenty of time to prepare.
+This might delay your plans, but having to repeat is not the end of the world.

 When you do get your results, try to stay calm and make sure to talk to a parent, teacher or a friend about what you want to do next.